Root Glacier Hike in Wrangell-St Elias

 The hike back was just as enjoyable, and ended with a tour of Kennicott’s historic copper mill.
 The mill is a staggering 14 stories-high, and we learned about the part each floor played in the extraction of copper from the ore as we made our way down from the top of the mill.
 We also learned about the lives of those who worked in the mill and the conditions they had to work and live in.
 It was a fascinating end to a fantastic day and I would highly recommend this trip!

 Did you know, the town of Kennicott was named after Robert Kennicott, a naturalist who explored Alaska in the mid-1800s.
 A mistake was purpotedly made on some paperwork, when Kennecott Mining Company was formed, forever spelling it with an ‘e’.
 Today, all the natural features of the area still carry the original Kennicott spelling with an ‘i’, whilst man-made featured associated with the old mining ‘camp’ are spelt ‘Kennecott’.

 You can experience the Root Glacier Hike and a visit to Kennicott on our Root Glacier Hike & Historic Kennicott excursion.

-For help with planning a Root Glacier hike into your itinerary, enquire online or speak to Erin direct for help and advice.
+For help with planning a Root Glacier hike into your itinerary, enquire online or speak to our team help and advice.